Mexico : Safety by City

 The risk of robbery can be high for travelers who keep large amounts of money with them.
 You must keep your valuables in a safe at the hotel.
 In public transport or in public stores, it is easy to become a victim of a robbery.
 Park your car only in protected parking.

 There is a minimal risk of terrorism in Puebla.
-The city and area quite protection from terrorist interests.
+The city and area are quite protected from terrorist interests.

 Routine tourist fraud is possible in this city.
 It is necessary to buy tourist vouchers and tickets only at trusted ticket offices and licensed tourist points.
 You also need to be careful when withdrawing money from ATM - there is a risk of credit card scamming.